pyeventsourcing/eventsourcing/README.md

 The GitHub organisation
 [Event Sourcing in Python](https://github.com/pyeventsourcing) hosts extension projects for the Python eventsourcing library.
-These projects aim to provide functionality supported by v8 of this library that was put out of scope in v9.
 There are projects that support ORMs such as Django and SQLAlchemy.
-There are database projects supporting AxonDB, DynamoDB, EventStoreDB, and Apache Kafka.
-Other projects support alternatives to the library defaults, such as transcoding of domain events with Protocol Buffers rather than JSON.
+There are projects supporting databases such as AxonDB, DynamoDB, EventStoreDB, and Apache Kafka.
+Another project supports transcoding domain events with Protocol Buffers rather than JSON.
 There are also projects that provide examples of using the library with such things as FastAPI, Flask, and serverless.